-N. David Milder is nationally recognized for his expertise on the new normal for downtowns, downtown entertainment niches, the deliberate consumer, downtown multichannel retailing, downtown niche retailing and office development.
-His skill set is not just strategic planning or retail recruitment or redevelopment or non-profit administration.
+David is a nationally recognized for his expertise on the new normal for downtowns, downtown entertainment niches, the deliberate consumer, downtown multichannel retailing, downtown niche retailing and office development.
+His skill set is not just strategic planning or retail recruitment or redevelopment or non-profit management.
 It includes all of these.

 David provides actionable strategies – whether for attracting new retailers, marketing existing attractions, mapping potential redevelopment or planning for economic development overall.
 David has worked with big cities and small towns, urban centers and rural communities, from Pasadena, CA to Meredith, NH and many points between.

 David founded his private consulting practice in 1977 to confront downtown and commercial district revitalization issues in his own dynamic and no-nonsense way.
 In the past 40+ years, he has helped to formulate the programs that have revitalized downtowns such as Charlotte, NC, Jamaica Center, NY, Rutland, VT, and Englewood, NJ.